-- 1.24 Except as otherwise specified herein, the permittee shall be subject to the following provisions with respect to upsets, startups, and shutdowns. - (a) Upsets (as defined in 11 Miss.
+- 1.25 Except as otherwise specified herein, the permittee shall be subject to the following provisions with respect to upsets, startups, and shutdowns. - (a) Upsets (as defined in 11 Miss.
 Admin.
 Code Pt.
 2, R. 1.2.) - (1) For an upset, the Commission may pursue an enforcement action for noncompliance with an emission standard or other requirement of an applicable rule, regulation, or permit.
-In determining whether to pursue enforcement action, and/or the appropriate enforcement action to take, the Commission may consider whether the source has demonstrated through properly signed contemporaneous operating logs or other relevant evidence the following: - (i) An upset occurred and that the source can identify the cause(s) of the upset; - (ii) The source was at the time being properly operated; - (iii) During the upset the source took all reasonable steps to minimize levels of emissions that exceeded the emission standard or other requirement of an applicable rule, regulation, or permit;
+In determining whether to pursue enforcement action, and/or the appropriate enforcement action to take, the Commission may consider whether the source has demonstrated through properly signed contemporaneous operating logs or other relevant evidence the following: - (i) An upset occurred and that the source can identify the cause(s) of the upset; - (ii) The source was at the time being properly operated; - (iii) During the upset the source took all reasonable steps to minimize levels of emissions that exceeded the emission standard or other requirement of an applicable rule, regulation, or permit; - (iv) That within 5 working days of the time the upset began, the source submitted a written report to the Department describing the upset, the steps taken to mitigate excess emissions or any other noncompliance, and the corrective actions taken and; - (v) That as soon as practicable but no later than 24 hours of becoming aware of an upset that caused an immediate adverse impact to human health or the environment beyond the source boundary or caused a general nuisance to the public, the source provided notification to the Department. - (2) In any enforcement proceeding by the Commission, the source seeking to establish the occurrence of an upset has the burden of proof. - (3) This provision is in addition to any upset provision contained in any applicable requirement.

-- (iv) That within five (5) working days of the time the upset began, the source submitted a written report to the Department describing the upset, the steps taken to mitigate excess emissions or any other non-compliance, and the corrective actions taken and; - (v) That as soon as practicable but no later than twenty-four (24) hours of becoming aware of an upset that caused an immediate adverse impact to human health or the environment beyond the source boundary or caused a general nuisance to the public, the source provided notification to the Department. - (2) In any enforcement proceeding by the Commission, the source seeking to establish the occurrence of an upset has the burden of proof. - (3) This provision is in addition to any upset provision contained in any applicable requirement. - (4) These upset provisions apply only to enforcement actions by the Commission and are not intended to prohibit EPA or third-party enforcement actions. - (b) Start-ups and Shutdowns (as defined in 11 Miss.
+- (4) These upset provisions apply only to enforcement actions by the Commission and are not intended to prohibit EPA or third party enforcement actions. - (b) Startups and Shutdowns (as defined in 11 Miss.
 Admin.
 Code Pt.
-2, R. 1.2.) - (1) Start-ups and shutdowns are part of normal source operation.
-Emission limitations apply during start-ups and shutdowns unless source specific emission limitations or work practice standards for start-ups and shutdowns are defined by an applicable rule, regulation, or permit. - (2) Where the source is unable to comply with existing emission limitations established under the State Implementation Plan (SIP) and defined in Regulation 11 Mississippi Administrative Code, Part 2, Chapter 1, the Department will consider establishing source specific emission limitations or work practice standards for start-ups and shutdowns.
-Source specific emission limitations or work practice standards established for start-ups and shutdowns are subject to the requirements prescribed in 11 Miss.
+2, R. 1.2.) - (1) Startups and shutdowns are part of normal source operation.
+Emission limitations apply during startups and shutdowns unless source specific emission limitations or work practice standards for startups and shutdowns are defined by an applicable rule, regulation, or permit. - (2) Where the source is unable to comply with existing emission limitations established under the State Implementation Plan (SIP) and defined in this regulation, 11 Mississippi Administrative Code, Part 2, Chapter 1, the Department will consider establishing source specific emission limitations or work practice standards for startups and shutdowns.
+Source specific emission limitations or work practice standards established for startups and shutdowns are subject to the requirements prescribed in 11 Miss.
 Admin.
 Code Pt.
-2, R. 1.10.B(2)(a) through (e). - (3) Where an upset as defined in Rule 1.2 occurs during start-up or shutdown, see the "Upset" requirements above.
+2, R. 1.10.B(2)(a) through (e). - (3) Where an upset as defined in Rule 1.2 occurs during startup or shutdown, see the upset requirements above.